ResponsiveImagesCG/paris-meetup/README.md

-The event is on [Lanyrd](http://lanyrd.com/2013/responsive-images-meet-up/) if you'd like to state your attendance.
+The event is on [Lanyrd](http://lanyrd.com/2013/responsive-images-meet-up/) if you'd like to make your attendance more public.

 Please note that you cannot register through the Lanyrd page.
 If you'd like to register for either remote or in person